wordofwarning/wordofwarning.org/current/2013-springsummer/silverhinton/index.md

 In a housing estate in a parallel universe, three intertwining characters struggle with their personal demons.
 Or are are they all the same demon?
 Only one way to find out...

-In the latest show from the outsider artist's outsider artist, Hinton takes us on a trip into the diseased heart of modern England — via a rollercoaster ride along it’s furred up arteries on a collision course with it's wildly malfunctioning pacemaker.
+In the latest show from the outsider artist's outsider artist, Hinton takes us on a trip into the diseased heart of modern England — via a rollercoaster ride along its furred up arteries on a collision course with it's wildly malfunctioning pacemaker.

 Expect laughter, tears, and a strange tingling sensation in your left earlobe.